banisterious/obsidian-canvas-roots/SECURITY.md

    - **Never** share your vault publicly without sanitizing PII first
    - Be extremely cautious about who has access to your vault
    - Consider using separate vaults for sensitive genealogical data vs. other notes
-   - **Use the built-in obfuscation feature** (§5.6 of specification) when sharing Canvas screenshots or GEDCOM exports
+   - **Use privacy protection** when exporting GEDCOM files for sharing
-   - The obfuscation feature protects PII while preserving family tree structure for demonstrations and collaboration
+   - Privacy protection replaces living persons' names with placeholders while preserving tree structure

 3. **Cloud Sync and Backup**
    - Understand that cloud sync services (Obsidian Sync, Dropbox, etc.) will sync all PII